kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	...
 	// EvictionInterceptors reference interceptors that respond to EvictionRequests.
 	// Interceptors should observe and communicate through the EvictionRequest API to help with
 	// the graceful termination of a pod.
+The interceptors are chosen in reverse order of the list.
+	// In other words, the interceptor with the highest index runs first.
 	//
 	// The maximum length of the interceptors list is 100.
-The number of interceptors is limited to
-	// 30 in the 9900-10099 interval and to 70 outside of this interval.
 	// This field is immutable.
 	// +optional
 	// +patchMergeKey=interceptorClass